 20 Top-Rated Day Trips from Valletta

-Travelers can choose from beautiful seaside destinations and waterfront towns or fascinating cultural attractions, such as fortified cities on Valletta's Marsamxett Harbor that have a heritage tied to the Knights of Malta.
+When creating your travel itinerary, be sure to include a few of Malta's beautiful waterfront towns.
+Not to be missed are the fortified cities on Valletta's Marsamxett Harbor that have a heritage tied to the Knights of Malta.

 Further afield is the Blue Grotto, a gorgeous nature site on Malta's southern coast, and the fishing village of Marsaxlokk, a perfect place to visit for an authentic seafood lunch.

 It's also worth exploring inland.
-The rural landscape is dotted with marvelous historic towns such as Mdina, a completely enclosed medieval world; Naxxar with its impressive aristocratic Maltese palace; and several enchanting country villages that offer a taste of Malta's traditional lifestyle.
+The rural landscape is dotted with marvelous historic towns such as Mdina, a medieval citadel; Naxxar with its impressive aristocratic Maltese palace; and several enchanting country villages that offer a taste of Malta's traditional lifestyle.

 There is so much to discover just a short distance from Malta's capital city.
 Find the best places to visit with our list of the top day trips from Valletta.